-- 1. Faculty member agrees to contribute actively to a post-program debriefing with GEO staff within one month of program end. - 2.
+- 1. Faculty member agrees to submit a post program report using the report template provided in the GEO Faculty Handbook and to contribute actively to a post-program debriefing with GEO staff within one month of program end. - 2.
 Faculty member agrees to turn in full complement of itemized receipts and other documents needed for program financial reconciliation no later than one month after program end.
 Faculty agrees to stay within the agreed upon budget, unless additional expenditures are pre-approved by the GEO staff. - 3.
-Faculty member agrees to submit grades within two weeks of the program completion.
+Faculty member agrees to submit grades as soon as possible and in any case no later than two weeks from the program completion date or the grade due date as assigned by the UO Registrar.
+Under some circumstances an extension of the due date may be possible if approved prior to the program start date.
+The GEO coordinator must be informed of final course assignments that will be due either more than two weeks after the program ends.
+Grades must always be submitted prior to the grade due date approved by the UO Registrar.